caunt/Mojang-TrustStore/README.md

 On 3 October 2025, 14:00 UTC the TLS certificate for `sessionserver.mojang.com` has been changed, causing the **“The authentication servers are currently down for maintenance”** error on all Minecraft versions up to **1.16.5** (Java 8).

-The root cause is that Java 8 (before 8u91) default truststore lacks the DigiCert Global Root G2 that now anchors *.mojang.com (issued by Microsoft Azure RSA TLS Issuing CA 04).
+The root cause is that Java 8 (before 8u91) default trust store lacks the DigiCert Global Root G2 that now anchors *.mojang.com (issued by Microsoft Azure RSA TLS Issuing CA 04).

 _Mojangs may fix this by switching back to a root bundled with Java 8._

-As a temporary fix - users can tell the JVM to use truststore that includes DigiCert Global Root G2.
+As a temporary fix - users can tell the JVM to use trust store that includes DigiCert Global Root G2.

+# 🔧 BUILD

+If you'd like to build your own trust store, run the `build.ps1` script.
+You'll find fresh trust store at `build\mojang-trust.jks`.

 # ✅ FIX